DataScienceINT/knowledge-sharing/knowledgeLinks.md

 **Please add links in the corresponding section or a new section if you find something interesting.**

-These can be papers, blog posts, podcasts, models, videos, courses, books, etc.
+These can be papers, blog posts, podcasts, models, videos, courses, books, etc. Demos developed within the HU (ex: markdown files demonstrating a packages) should also be included.
 If possible, please include a short description/key takeaway(s).

 ## General Data Science

 - [Intro to modern statistics](https://openintro-ims.netlify.app/)
+- [The Gradient](https://thegradient.pub/).
+Digital magazine about trends in AI/machine learning, founded by Stanford Artificial Intelligence Laboratory.
+A lot of essay-style articles (a few are linked below).

 ## Natural Language Processing